 The following procedure is used when conducting system reliability assessments:

-For the steady-state studies, the relevant interface transfer levels need to be determined up front for each dispatch in Needs Assessment studies.
-Solutions Study transfer levels are tested with the same transfer levels as tested in any associated Needs Assessment study as well as additional variations in transfer levels as determined to be appropriate to demonstrate that solution alternatives have not adversely affected any existing interface transfer capabilities.
+For the steady state studies, the relevant interface transfer levels need to be determined up front for each dispatch in transmission Needs Assessment studies.
+Transmission Solutions Study transfer levels are tested with the same transfer levels as tested in any associated transmission Needs Assessment study as well as additional variations in transfer levels as determined to be appropriate to demonstrate that solution alternatives have not adversely affected any existing interface transfer capabilities.

-In the past, Needs Assessments supported by ISO New England included base case conditions that simulated local generation outages simultaneously with power exports from New England to other Areas, such as New York.
+In the past, transmission Needs Assessments supported by the ISO included base case conditions that simulated local generation outages simultaneously with power exports from New England to other Areas, such as New York.
 Simulation results that failed to meet system performance criteria (typically steady state thermal and voltage) would identify base case and contingency related system needs to be addressed.

-In November, 2013, the ISO revised its practice with respect to Needs Assessments and Solutions Studies.
-Needs Assessments (steady state and dynamics) no longer model power exports to other Areas (New York, New Brunswick, and Quebec) in the base case conditions and N-1 contingency analysis when evaluating transmission system needs.
+In November, 2013, the ISO revised its practice with respect to transmission Needs Assessments and Solutions Studies.
+Transmission Needs Assessments (steady state and transient stability) no longer model power exports to other Areas (New York, New Brunswick, and Quebec) in the base case conditions and N-1 contingency analysis when evaluating transmission system needs.
 As a result, reliability based needs and their related backstop transmission solutions will not be identified and developed to support power exports out of New England.
-The only exception to this policy change would be long term power exports realized through the Forward Capacity Market, such as certain power exports across the Cross Sound Cable, which will be modeled with 100 MW from New England to Long Island due to the Administrative Export De-list bid associated with Bear Swamp.
+The only exception to this policy change would be long-term power exports realized through the Forward Capacity Market, such as certain power exports across the Cross Sound Cable, which will be modeled with 100 MW from New England to Long Island due to the Administrative Export De-list bid associated with the J. Cockwell (Bear Swamp) resource.

-However, testing required by NPCC Document A-10, Classification of Bulk Power System elements, as part of a Needs Assessment must consider the full range of potential operating conditions and therefore will continue to consider conditions where New England is exporting to other Areas.
+However, testing required by NPCC Document A-10 as part of a transmission Needs Assessment must consider the full range of potential operating conditions and therefore will continue to consider conditions where New England is exporting to other Areas.

 Even with this decision by the ISO, planned system changes still need to respect Section I.3.9 of the Tariff, generally referred to as the PPA process.
-As part of the I.3.9 evaluation, the applicant must demonstrate that any proposed system changes do not have a significant adverse effect upon the reliability or operating characteristics of the Transmission Owner’s transmission facilities, the transmission facilities of another Transmission Owner, or the system of a Market Participant, the Market Participant or Transmission Owner.
+As part of the PPA evaluation, the applicant must demonstrate that any proposed system changes do not have a significant adverse effect upon the reliability or operating characteristics of the Transmission Owner’s transmission facilities, the transmission facilities of another Transmission Owner, or the system of a Market Participant, the Market Participant or Transmission Owner.
 In carrying out these responsibilities, testing must demonstrate that the project has not reduced transfer capability from pre-project levels.

-Transfer level modeling when conducting a Needs Assessment are based on the dispatch conditions within the study area such that the transfer level = local load – local generation.
+When conducting a transmission Needs Assessment, transfer level modeling is based on the dispatch conditions within the study area such that the transfer level equals the local load minus the local generation.
 The local area generation dispatch assumptions are consistent with stressed system modeling unit availability assumptions and provide the basis for the transfer level expected to exist for the area under study.

-Transfer level modeling for Solutions Studies, in addition to modeling conditions as studied in any associated Needs Assessments, also includes modeling of system conditions that evaluate the ability to dispatch units with a capacity supply obligation within an area under heavy load conditions.
-ISO-NE may also determine that additional transfer level variations need to be tested in order to demonstrate that there is no adverse impact to existing interface transfer capabilities associated with any proposed solution alternatives.
+Transfer level modeling for transmission Solutions Studies, in addition to modeling conditions as studied in any associated transmission Needs Assessments, may also include modeling of system conditions that evaluate the ability to dispatch units with a capacity supply obligation within an area under heavy load conditions.
+The ISO may also determine that additional transfer level variations need to be tested in order to demonstrate that there is no adverse impact to existing interface transfer capabilities associated with any proposed solution alternatives.